Tips / Brewing Methods

 AeroPress & Pour-Over

 I have found it is hard to beat a simple AeroPress brew method(left) for taste.
 Although I am using a Clever Dripper pour-over method(top-right) that produces good results too.
-One problem with either of these methods is that an additional water heater/kettle is needed to do these justice.
+An additional water heater/kettle is needed to utilize these methods.

 Espresso is an interesting brew method.
 Starting in Italy as a faster way to make coffee.
 Google it sometime.
 This method of brewing coffee has an addictive quality about it with many different opinions out there.
 One thing that most ‘aficionados’ agree on though, spend your money on a grinder if you want to pull consistent shots.
 The machines range from Fully automatic to basic lever designs that are very minimalist.
 Many home setups use the entry level commercial grade equipment to get that ‘perfect’ cup.
 There’s far too much info regarding espresso to try to cover it all here.
 So again, if you get serious about your coffee and serious about espresso, talk to a friend who knows something about it, and/or go to the internet Google’s your friend with this.